 Pros: The sturdy putting green surface will take a lot of use both indoors and outdoors.
 It rolls out easily with minimum folding and creasing.
 The inclines and bunker are a really nice touch.

 The FORB Home Golf Putting Mat is an excellent budget option.
 You get a lot of putting mat for your money here.
 With three putting holes, there is a variety to allow you to practice different shots and angles.
 It is straightforward to transport this mat to the office or around the home as it is lightweight.
 It comes in a choice of two lengths, ten feet and twelve feet so you can get in some mid-range putting practice.
 It is satisfyingly thick, and also has a two-inch raised incline, a great feature in a putting mat at this price.
 The rubber backing means it is easy to roll out on a variety of surfaces and it does not crease or fold.
 You can get a smooth surface which replicates a real putting green, and the ball will roll true.
 It gives the speed on a firm green on the course when it is put on a hard floor, such as wood or tiles.

 Pros: The polyester construction does not crease.
 The incline is a useful training feature and unusual in a putting mat at this price.
 It is an easy putting mat to roll up and store.

 Cons: The foam backing is not very hardwearing

 Best Home Putting Green – Our choice

 The putting greens we have featured here cover a big price range and have a wide range of features, so which is best depends on what you want.
 We think the No products found. is the best if you’re going to get in some serious practice when you cannot get to the course.
-The four speeds and the ball tracking technology give it the edge in our opinion.
+The bunker , realistic play and small inclines will give yur golf game a real workout.